Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

 6. **Choose Primary Contact Method**:

 	* Select a preferred contact method by checking the box under **Primary**. <br>
 	⚠️ Note: A primary contact method must be selected to save the record. <br>
 7. **Save the Record**:

-    - Click **Save** at the bottom right corner of the form.
+    - Click **Save** in the bottom right corner of the form.
 This will automatically open the newly created party record.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/17_create_a_new_party_record.png" width="200" height="300">